 Schedule an office consultation with Dr. Yau today.

-Recovery and Rehabilitation Following Meniscus Surgery
+How Long is the Recovery and Rehabilitation After Meniscus Surgery?

-Patients who undergo a partial meniscectomy are generally allowed to weight bear as tolerated with crutches within the first few days after surgery.
+Patients who undergo a partial meniscectomy are generally allowed to bear weight as tolerated with crutches within the first few days after surgery.
 Physical therapy will be prescribed to control post-operative swelling, restore range of motion and strength within the first week after surgery.
 Generally, full recovery is estimated at four to six weeks post surgery.

 Recovery after arthroscopic meniscal repair will take longer.
 Patients will often be placed in a brace with protected weight bearing for four to six weeks.
 Physical therapy will be initiated, but limited in the first few weeks due to the repair.
 Return to sports after meniscal repair is typically around twelve to sixteen weeks post surgery.